kwstnr/HotChocolateSandbox/README.md

 `GetBookById` works with only a global DbContext Registration because it directly injects the `DbContext` which is defined globally as Synchronized so it doesn't throw the same exception.

 Try out these scenarios by commenting out the `Books2` Resolver and the global service registration in and out.

+## DbContextFactory
+`builder.Services.AddDbContextFactory<HotChocolateSandboxDbContext>(o =>
+o.UseNpgsql(builder.Configuration.GetConnectionString("CatalogDB")));`

+this creates a factory for DbContexts.
+When a service needs a `DbContext`, it should inject the `IDbContextFactory<HotChocolateSandboxDbContext>` and create a new instance of the `DbContext` using the `CreateDbContext` method.

+### Limitations
+disposing of DbContexts is not handled by the factory.
+This can lead to memory leaks if not handled properly.

+also tracking of the same entities by different DbContexts -> hasn't been reproduced yet.